farisNassif/FourthYear_TheoryOfAlgorithims/README.md

 	* Having completed the videos I focused solely on the MD5 implementation.
 I refactored and simplified the function that performs the hash rounds for each block into a single loop by defining the parameterized input values as constant arrays.
 I also fixed issues with block processing including the context not changing correctly and cases not executing correctly in the switch statement.
 I was still getting the wrong output so began looking at methods in C to ensure output will always be in little endian (<i>as required for MD5</i>) [[18]](https://stackoverflow.com/questions/54548061/c-little-and-big-endian-confusion).
 * <b>Week Ten</b>
 	* After multiple attempts and testing of different endian solutions one was found that successfully extracts individual bytes from each input value in little endian [[19]](https://stackoverflow.com/a/17913021).
 Following the implementation of the little endian solution and some changes to the 32 bit output value array the program successfully output correct MD5 values.
 Once it correctly worked I again began to refactor and comment as much code as I could, included a menu that allowed easy traversal and multiple input options and began to perform more [tests](#testing) against the project to verify results.
+* <b>Week Thirteen</b>
+	* Following the sudden societial change, the project scope has been revised.
+This revision includes additional command-line argument functionality, a document containing a report on the overall project with a fixed structure as well as amplified testing.
+This week I got to work on the command line functionality.
+After researching and learning about the ```getopt()``` function which is used to parse command line arguments [[22]](https://www.gnu.org/software/libc/manual/html_node/Example-of-Getopt.html).
+I attempted to implement some basic arguments and code, however after further resarch discovered the ```getopt() long``` option.
+Instead of the traditional ```md5.exe -h``` method of invoking command line functions, it would allow long arguments including ```md5.exe --help```, allowing for more possibilities including ```md5.exe --hashfile <path_to_file.txt>``` [[23]](https://www.youtube.com/watch?v=SjyR74lbZOc&t=)[[24]](https://www.gnu.org/software/libc/manual/html_node/Getopt-Long-Option-Example.html).
+I felt this to be a cleaner and more straight forward method of implementing the arguments.

 ## Testing
 The project was tested on both Linux and Windows machines to ensure portability and accuracy.
 The results were also compared against external MD5 calculation sources [[20]](https://www.md5hashgenerator.com/) [[21]](http://www.md5.cz/).